matrix-io/matrixio-alexa-sdk-guide/README.md

 wget https://raw.githubusercontent.com/matrix-io/avs-device-sdk/master/tools/RaspberryPi/config.txt
 ```

-Open the file in a editor and use the `Client ID`, `Product ID` and `Client Secret` from the registration steps to fill the file config.txt.
+Open the file in a editor and use the `Client ID`, `Product ID` and `Client Secret` from the registration steps to fill the file `config.txt`.
 Check [here](https://www.raspberrypi.org/magpi/edit-text/) If you need help editing the file.

 Run the setup script with your configuration as an argument:
 ```